sefk/Location-Only-For-Me-app/README.md

    [CL-doc]: http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html

-The app will be free, and the source code publically available so you can reassure yourself that no funny business is going on with something that has access to something as important as your physical location.
+The app will be free, and the source code publically available so you can reassure yourself that no funny business is going on here.
+You're letting this app track your physical location, and it doesn't get much more important than that.

 For more information, send me mail.
 Thanks.